Senate Republicans push tougher border plans in U.S. immigration bill

-WASHINGTON (Reuters) - Two leading Republican senators on Wednesday unveiled proposals requiring much tighter security on the U.S.-Mexico border before undocumented immigrants could gain legal status under the broad immigration bill the Senate is considering.
+WASHINGTON (Reuters) - Two leading Republican senators on Wednesday unveiled proposals requiring much tighter security on the U.S.-Mexico border before undocumented immigrants could gain permanent residency under the broad immigration bill the Senate is considering.

 The two separate amendments by John Cornyn, the second-ranking Senate Republican, and Rand Paul, a potential 2016 presidential contender, are likely to draw fire from many Democrats who have said such provisions would erode the path to citizenship at the heart of the White House-backed bill.

-Both senators would establish strict benchmarks for border security that would need to be met as a condition of granting legal status and a path to citizenship for some 11 undocumented immigrants.
+Both senators would establish strict benchmarks for border security that would need to be met as a condition of granting permanent legal status and a path to citizenship for some 11 million undocumented immigrants.

 “My idea takes border security a step further than anybody else in Congress,” Paul, of Kentucky, said in a statement.
 His proposal would require Congress to write a border security plan and take votes each year on whether it has achieved its goals.